How to Obfuscate Swift Metadata in iOS Apps

 -

-Obfuscate Swift Metadata Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Obfuscate Swift Metadata is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -